BekhruzSNiyazov/basicUI/index.md

 <hr>

-# Creating Navbar
+# Navbar
-You can create a navbar with a `createNavBar` function. `createNavBar` takes 2 arguments:
+To create a navbar with a `createNavBar` function. `createNavBar` takes 2 arguments:

 - `theme` is set to `light` by default; can be either `light` or `dark`
 - `backgroundColor` by default depends on the theme; you can use colors just as you do in CSS (`red`, `#fff`, `rgb(100, 100, 100)`)